mrrajon04/Barren_plataus/README.md

 # Benchmark_BP_Free

-Benchmark_BP_Free is a research framework for benchmarking neural network training without backpropagation.
-This repository allows experimentation with various initialization methods and training configurations across different datasets.
+Benchmark_BP_Free is a research framework for benchmarking.
+This repository allows experimentation with various Initialization, Model and Optimization methods and training configurations across different datasets.

 ---